justinhelmer/backbone-node-boilerplate/README.md

 ## Getting Started
 - Install [Node](http://nodejs.org/)
-- Ensure it is in your PATH, and you have version 0.10.x:
+- Ensure it is in your PATH, and you have version 0.10.x.
+It may work for other versions, but this app was built originally built on:

 ```shell
 $> node -v